-Reimbursement should happen quickly, as CONEXIS has established a daily payment schedule for the DepCare FSA.
+Reimbursement should happen quickly, as Discovery Benefits has established a daily payment schedule for the DepCare FSA.
 Once your request has been reviewed and approved, it will be scheduled for payment and your reimbursement will be issued the next business day.
-If you prefer direct deposit, you can set it up by logging in to your account at mybenefits.conexis.com.
+If you prefer direct deposit, you can set it up by logging in to your Discovery Benefits account.